stellalc7/beat-connection/README.md

   .then(data => resp.send(data))
   .catch(error => resp.send(error));
 ```
-As I kept coding, I realized it was unwise of me to assume Spotify's API offered artist location data - they had made this obselete a few years ago.
-So, I was just fetching the first related artist, and mapping it in a Math.random() location - for proof of concept / my school presentation as we had a 1 week deadline.
-Then, I decided to formulate my API call to inherently search for countries with a genre type through playlists, to get 1 track from playlists, and mapping it over the country - i.e. 'Bolivian rap' - would give me a few playlists theortically, and I could map the first track in the most popular playlist.
+I realized Spotify made made artist location data obselete a few years ago.
+I decided to formulate my API call to inherently search for countries with a genre type through playlists, to get 1 track from playlists, and mapping it over the country - i.e. 'Bolivian rap' - would give me a few playlists theortically, and I could map the first track in the most popular playlist.
 I also expected I'd have tot ake care of a lot of edge cases if I wrote my API call with this formula.

-So, I played with more APIs and discovered Mixcloud, which offers streams posted by users around the world - live shows, DJ sets, rave recordings, etc. I decided to slightly modify my concept to 'streams around the world' and allow the user to input a city.
-I continue to use Express on the backend to fetch coordinate data via the OpenWeatherMap API with the user input, and grab a random Mixcloud stream from that city.
-The site now also features an iframe to listen to the streams directly on-site.
+I played with more APIs and discovered Mixcloud, which offers streams posted by users around the world - live shows, DJ sets, rave recordings, etc. I modified my concept to 'streams around the world' and allow users to input cities instead.

-In the future, I would like to make a site that allows users - or, well me at least - to discover similar artists around the world, so hopefully I can make a Beat Connections 2.0 that does that, with Spotify - by writing an API formula to transcend immediate streaming behavior / the algorithm.

 ## Sources